18 Best Algae Eaters For Your Freshwater Aquarium (Fish, Shrimp & Snails)

 Image source

-Mystery apple snails are able to fend for themselves, though they may be a target for predatory fish when they are very small.
+Mystery snails are able to fend for themselves, though they may be a target for predatory fish when they are very small.

-13. Malaysian Trumpet Snail (Melanoides tuberculata)
+14. Malaysian Trumpet Snail (Melanoides tuberculata)

 Malaysian trumpet snail clinging onto a rock in freshwater aquarium